OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Needle

-[Needle](https://github.com/mwrlabs/needle "Needle on GitHub") is an iOS security assessment framework that can be used to test the security of iOS applications on jailbroken devices.
+[Needle](https://github.com/mwrlabs/needle "Needle on GitHub") is an all in one iOS security assessment framework.
 The following section documents the steps necessary to install and use Needle.

 ##### Installing Needle